truenas/documentation/content/TrueNASUpgrades/_index.md

 {{< /columns >}}

+Each listed release links to download files for that release.
 For the latest deployment and update recommendations from iXsystems, see the [Software Status page](https://www.truenas.com/software-status/).

+Bug tickets are typically accepted for the latest release of the current stable version.
+Nightly builds also accept feedback and bug tickets.

 ### Nightly Builds